coolsamson7/service/modulefederation/tools/workspace-plugin/src/generators/microfrontend-shell-generator/templates/README.md

 There are additional generators that will help you

+## Microfrontend generator

+`nx g microfrontend-generator`

+will let you scaffold a new microfrontend

 ### Feature generator

-nx g feature-generator
+`nx g feature-generator`

 is used to scaffold new features.

 ### Portal artifact generator

-nx g portal-artifact-generator
+`nx g portal-artifact-generator`

 is used to generate additional code artifacts based on a project, which are
-* webpack.config.js
+* `webpack.config.js`
-* the extracted meta-data in form of a manifest.json
+* the extracted meta-data in form of a `manifest.json`
 * Angular routes and the corresponding modules